Monday, Saturday, Sunday: closed

 Tuesday, Wednesday, Friday: 9:00 am – 4:00 pm

 Thursday: 9:00 am – 6:00 pm

-Borrowing collection items from Library resources for public exhibition purposes has been suspended until the end of 2020 with the exception of earlier planned loans.
+Loans of collection items from Library resources for public exhibition purposes have been suspended until the end of 2020, with the exception of earlier planned loans.

-The Library of the Muzeum Sztuki in Łódź is one of the oldest libraries in Poland dedicated to art.
-It was opened along with the museum; the Reading Room was opened on 1 October 1933.
+The Library of the Muzeum Sztuki in Łódź is one of the oldest libraries dedicated to art in Poland.
+It was opened along with the museum; the Reading Room was opened on October 1, 1933.

 The most valuable documents relating mainly to broadly understood avant-garde are kept in special documentation collection.
 This collection includes, inter alia, archives of F. & S. Themersons, A. Nacht–Samborski, W. Strzemiński, the collection of ”The a.r.
 Group Library” and publications from the pioneer avant-garde period of the 1st half of the 20th century, letters and artists’ correspondence, as well as an interesting collection of prints and ephemera of the Polish neo-avant-garde of the 1970s and 1980s.

 Muzeum Sztuki Library holds, inter alia: